 Self-employed contractors receive maternity allowance dependent on their income.

-Self-insured people on low incomes, (provided they are self-insured under Section 19a) receive a fixed rate of 9.61/day Euro (as of 2021).
+Self-insured people on low incomes receive a fixed rate of 10.35 Euro per day (as of 2023).
 Expectant mothers in receipt of unemployment benefits under the AlVG (Unemployment Insurance Act) usually receive maternity allowance amounting to 180 per cent of their last benefit payment.